fabiopaparella/ride-pooling-MoD/README.md

 Run in order:
 A1 to generate the solution of Problem 2 for each node pair in the graph;
 A2 to generate every linear combination of the solution of A1;
-A3 to generate the assignment matrix and the pooling matrix;
+A3_reb to generate the assignment matrix and the pooling matrix; (A3 computes the solution using the relaxed version of the problem)
 A4 to plot the results.